psterzinger/softpen_supplementary/README.md

 # softpen_supplementary

-This repo contains all materials to the paper:  *Maximum softly-penalized likelihood for mixed effects logistic regression*
+This repo contains all materials to the paper:  *Maximum softly-penalized likelihood for mixed effects logistic regression*.

 - **Documents**: Files and Figures to generate the paper and the accompanying supplementary material.
 - **Data**: Data sets analysed in the Paper.